 The scene breakdown is a beat-by-beat analysis of the scene outline.
 For each bullet in our outline, we break down every moment into beats to reveal the dimension and impact of every scene.
 We keep track of what circumstances enter a scene and what turn takes place to give the scene its value.

 Once complete, the scene breakdown will run between 12 to 20 pages depending on the complexity of the script.
-One of the more complex areas where agents and professional script readers look for are the beat polarities.
-This is a delicate process that ensures that a scene isn’t filler or what is more traditionally referred to as exhibition.
-This is an area where new writers struggle or fail to address all together.
+One of the more complex areas where agents and professional script readers look for is the beat polarities.
+This is a delicate process that ensures that a scene isn’t filler or what is more traditionally referred to as an exhibition.
+This is an area where new writers struggle or fail to address together.
 I am a professional beat designer when it comes to polarity.
 I will ensure that the simplest scene develops the most powerful meaning to the overall story.